meilisearch/documentation/resources/faq.md

 ## What are the recommended requirements for hosting a MeiliSearch instance?

-**The short answer: we don't know.**
+**The short answer: we don't know yet!**

-The complexity involved in the indexing process makes it extremely difficult to accurately estimate the size and memory use of a MeiliSearch database, even knowing the size of the `.JSON` files beforehand.
+Indexing documents is a highly complex process, making it difficult to accurately estimate the size and memory use of a MeiliSearch database.
+In addition, our engine is improving almost constantly.

-In the future, we hope to provide detailed benchmarks of different use-cases.
-Until then, read on for more detailed information about optimizing your MeiliSearch instance.
+Once our engine is completely stable (v1), we will provide detailed benchmarks with different datasets.
+Until then, read on to learn how to optimize your MeiliSearch instance.

 ### Memory usage